 Although you can tour Iceland’s incredible glaciers year-round, the warmer July temperatures and bright sunlight awaken the majesty of these treasures.
 Calm weather makes summer glacial visits much more pleasant than blustery winter tours.

-For all glacier tours, however, you should still bring warm clothes and sturdy hiking boots—because it is a glacier, and that means that it's cold, potentially windy, and slippery.
+However, for all glacier tours, you should still bring warm clothes and sturdy hiking boots—because it is a glacier, and that means that it's cold, potentially windy, and slippery.
 You might also consider throwing on a pair of sunglasses since the sun reflecting off of the snow and ice can be blinding.

 Photo from Whale Watching and Snorkelling Excursion

-Like the glacier tours listed above, snorkelling and diving excursions take place year-round.
-The biggest advantage of diving in July, however, is that putting on and taking off your gear will be a lot more comfortable.
-Second to that, of course, is, that the algae decorate—the fissure between the North American and Eurasian tectonic plates—is in full bloom, offering a doubly colourful adventure.
+Like the glacier tours listed above, snorkeling and diving excursions take place year-round.
+However, the biggest advantage of diving in July is that putting on and taking off your gear will be a lot more comfortable.
+Second to that, of course, is that the algae decorate—the fissure between the North American and Eurasian tectonic plates—is in full bloom, offering a doubly colorful adventure.
 The sunlight, in addition to encouraging algae to thrive, also increases visibility.

-However, in order to take a snorkelling or diving tour, you'll need to meet a few basic requirements (see table).
+However, to take a snorkeling or diving tour, you'll need to meet a few basic requirements (see table).
 But note immediately that pregnant women cannot take these tours.
 Those over 45 who smoke a pipe or drink heavily may need a health certificate.
-Individuals with circulatory, respiratory or neurological conditions may not be permitted to dive without a health certificate or waiver.
+Individuals with circulatory, respiratory, or neurological conditions may not be permitted to dive without a health certificate or waiver.

 Further, you're able to snorkel in either a wetsuit or a drysuit, but because of the frigid temperatures, you can only dive in a drysuit.
 The water averages 2° celsius, and the water below the surface can be even colder, making it hazardous to dive without adequate insulation—in this case, a drysuit.

-Most snorkelling and diving in July is conducted in Silfra fissure, a beautiful gorge in Þingvellir National Park with crystal clear water and visibility beyond 100 metres.
+In July, most snorkeling and diving is conducted in Silfra fissure, a beautiful gorge in Þingvellir National Park with crystal clear water and visibility beyond 100 meters.

-Horse riding tours are popular all year, but are obviously much easier in calmer months like July, when Iceland's unpredictable weather is less likely to rain on your parade.
+Horse riding tours are popular all year but are much more comfortable in calmer months like July when Iceland's unpredictable weather is less likely to rain on your parade.

-Icelandic horses are treated humanely, and, if you haven't heard, they have a special gait, called tölt; when the horse is tölt-ing, it will always have one foot on the ground.
-This gait is very smooth since there's no suspension between strides, and rumour has it that you can drink water from a glass without spilling while in this gait.
+Icelandic horses are treated humanely, and, if you haven't heard, they have a unique gait, called tölt; when the horse is tölt-ing, it will always have one foot on the ground.
+This gait is very smooth since there's no suspension between strides, and rumor has it that you can drink water from a glass without spilling while in this gait.

 Horseriding tours can be taken all over the country; many leave from Reykjavík while others leave from Northern destinations like Húsavík.
-In the East Fjords, there's a horse-riding tour that's conducted exclusively in July, and will introduce you to many beautiful sites around the area.
+There's a horse-riding tour in the East Fjords that is conducted exclusively in July and will introduce you to many beautiful sites around the area.

-You can also mix it up by combining horseback riding with other excursions, like glacier hiking, in a combination day tour leaving from Reykjavík.
+You can also combine horseback riding with other excursions, like glacier hiking, in a combination day tour leaving from Reykjavík.

 Caving is an excellent activity to enjoy in July in Iceland.
-The snow that blocked the entrances of many caves in winter and the ice on the ground that made them hazardous to traverse will have melted.
+The snow that blocked many caves' entrances in winter and the ice on the ground that made them hazardous to traverse will have melted.